binipringle/right-to-be-forgotten/_texts/1-condensedoutline.md

 ## Rule 407 Subsequent Remedial Measures

-Evidence of measures that would have made an earlier injury or harm less likely to occur are not admissible to prove negligence, culpable conduct, defect, need for warning, or need for instructions.
-It may be admissible for another purpose such as impeachment or, if disputed, to prove ownership and/or control, or feasibility.
+Evidence of measures that would have made an earlier injury or harm less likely to occur are **not admissible** to prove **negligence, culpable conduct, defect, need for warning, or need for instructions.** It may be **admissible** for another purpose such as **impeachment** or, if disputed, to prove **ownership and/or control** or **feasibility**.
 Rule 407 aims to promote socially valuable activities by not discouraging defendants from making prompt repairs.
 The rule also aims to protect plaintiffs from prejudice that could arise from jury misuse, because even with a limiting instruction it can be difficult to explain how to apply evidence for impeachment or feasibility but not liability.
 The rule also comes from concern that evidence of a subsequent remedial measure will often fail the Rule 403 balancing test because evidence of a substantial remedial measure is often highly probative. [^18] [^19] [^20] [^21] [^22]

 If a subsequent remedial measure is offered for impeachment, courts use a narrower than usual definition of impeachment, looking at whether a specific statement was in direct conflict with the measure; whether the witness made an absolute declaration (e.g., "safest possible"); and/or whether the declarant was personally involved with implementing the measure.